Rathishravi46/study-of-basic-gates/README.md

-### study-of-basic-gates

-**AIM:**
+**Aim

-To study and verify the truth table of logic gates in Quartus II using Verilog programming.
+To study and verify the truth table of  different logic gates in Quartus II using Verilog programming.
+**PROGRAM**

+Program for logic gates and verify its truth table in quartus using Verilog programming

+NAME:RATHISH.R
+REG NUMBER:24901297

 **Equipments Required:**